Michael Cole (wrestling): Legacy

 Legendary professional wrestling commentator, WWE Hall of Famer and former broadcast partner colleague Jim Ross has praised Cole: "Michael works his ass off.
 He's a good family man, he's a company man, he works diligently to do his job.
 I respect him for all those things.
 I've always liked him, he's a good dude, and folks won't understand that.
 They only judge him for his television persona, rightly or wrongly.
 It's kind of frustrating".
 PWInsider's Dave Scherer called Cole "The GOAT (Greatest of All Time)", praising his work under Vince McMahon's pressure.
 Nigel McGuinness also praised Cole, pointing how many things he learned from him.

 Other media

 Cole has appeared as a commentator in numerous WWE video games, providing his voice.
 He has also appeared as a non-playable character in several and is a playable character in WWF SmackDown!
 2: Know Your Role, WWF No Mercy as an unlockable character and WWE '12 as a downloadable character.

 Cole has also appeared in Activision's Call of Duty Modern Warfare III and Call of Duty Warzone as Himself.
 He announced finish moves for the featured wrestler operator skins of Rhea Ripley, Rey Mysterio and Cody Rhodes, as well as other various voice lines in the game, including a variation of Team Deathmatch called "Slam Deathmatch".

 Cole appeared on the September 12, 2012, episode of Fox & Friends to address fellow WWE commentator Jerry Lawler's heart attack that occurred during the September 10 live broadcast of Raw.

-Personal life

-Coulthard has been married to Yolanda since 1987 and together they have two sons which are adopted.